edubois/mvp-player/README.md

 * Done by Eloi du Bois

-* LICENSE: LGPLv3 (except if for the SoundPlayer.cpp file which is using fmod.
+* LICENSE: LGPLv3 (except for the SoundPlayer.cpp file which is using fmod.
 Please check fmod license before using this)

 This is a proof of concept of a my personal way to implement the model view presenter pattern.